GiuliaMP/GiuliaMP.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hello there!
 I am a Ph.D. student at the Real-Time Systems (ReTiS) Laboratory, Scuola Superiore Sant’Anna in Pisa.
-I previously completed my Master’s degree in Data Science and scientific computing at the University of Trieste and held a Bachelor’s degree in Computer Science from the University of Rome, La Sapienza.
+I previously completed my Master’s degree in Data Science and scientific computing at the University of Trieste and hold a Bachelor’s degree in Computer Science from the University of Rome, La Sapienza.
 My research focuses on Reinforcement Learning (RL) and enhancing RL agents’ decision-making abilities in novel situations.
-I also believe that drawing inspiration from diverse domains is crucial for getting fresh perspectives.

-In my spare time, I love exploring how AI algorithms can be used to enhance video game development.
+In my spare time, I love exploring Artificial Intelligence applications in video game development.
 When I am not at the computer, I enjoy exploring the outdoors through hiking and horse riding.
 Additionally, I love traveling and learning more about different languages, and cultures.

 Do not hesitate to reach out if you have any questions or would like to connect.